No Win No Fee Compensation for being injured on public transport.

-The world is a busier place than ever, with public transport such as buses, trams, trains, and taxis more popular than ever.
+The world is a busier place than ever, with public transport such as buses, trams, trains, and taxis used by all of us on an ever increasing basis.
 As the use of public transport increases, so does the number of people injured when using public transport.

-Can I claim for personal injury on public transport?
+Can I claim if I was injured on public transport?

 There are so many ways to be injured on public transport.
 From the poor driving of a taxi or Uber driver, being trapped by automatic doors on a train, to luggage falling from overhead lockers, or being burnt or scalded by a hot meal or drink- if you were a passenger on a bus, train, tram or taxi, and you have been injured then you can make a claim for injury from the public transport provider’s public liability insurance or policy of motor insurance.

-All public transport providers are liable for the actions of their employees and drivers, and are fully-insured for all injuries sustained to passengers as a result of their driver’s negligence, including road traffic accidents, or general poor driving, including not taking into account poor weather conditions, or bumpy road surfaces.
+Just like if you are a passenger in a privately owned motor vehicle, such as a car, all public transport providers are liable for the actions of their employees and drivers, and are fully-insured for all injuries sustained to passengers as a result of their driver’s negligence, including road traffic accidents, or general poor driving, including not taking into account poor weather conditions, bumpy road surfaces or adverse traffic conditions.

 So, can you claim for personal injury sustained on public transport?
 Yes, you can, and if you have any questions or queries, please do not hesitate to give our friendly personal injury specialists a call, email, or request a call back.